-Status Action Step Description of Action Step Status × #1 Market Analysis was intended as a follow-up to the ULI-TAP report but has been deferred in order to deploy funds for other East Grand initiatives. ٢ #2 This item would be dependent upon #1.
-Until a retail market study is completed, staff will focus on recruiting restaurants which are necessary to enliven a business district irrespective of the retail mix.
-Retention of existing businesses is a priority; radio promotions and events are intended to support the existing business base; this has been especially important during the construction on the Railroad Bridge and Route 41/132 intersection. ~ #3 Staff is working closely with the owners of key, larger properties on East Grand where investment is likely - including notably the owners of the U-Haul, motels, 3545-3575 Grand Avenue, and several north side strip centers.
-The Village's investment in landscaping has been well received by the community; Phase 2 was completed in 2019, and the few remaining "unplanted" areas will be filled in once the railroad bridge construction is complete. ~ #4 East Grand Merchants / Residents Committee has been meeting approximately quarterly since Spring 2017.
-Promotions have included participation in the 2017-2019 Gurnee Days parades; a summer coupon flier; a frequent-shopper holiday promotion (\$1,000 "Grand" giveaway); and the Farmers & Artisans Market that was held monthly, July-October, in 2018 and 2019; and two rounds (Summer/Fall) of WXLC radio promotions featuring East Grand businesses who opted in for a \$50 participation fee. × #5 See #6 0 #6 U-Haul's building permit plans are under review for remodeling of its existing building into a climate controlled self-storage facility.
-U-Haul also purchased the two vacant motel properties for use in subsequent phases and is currently addressing long-deferred property maintenance on those buildings.
-The owner of the retail center at 3545-3575 Grand Avenue has begun conceptual planning for aesthetic improvements.
+Status Action Step Description of Action Step Status × #1 Market Analysis was intended as a follow-up to the ULI-TAP report but has been deferred in order to deploy funds for other initiatives. ¥ #2 This item would be dependent upon #1, which is not recommended at this time.
+Unless and until a retail market study is completed, staff will focus on recruiting restaurants which are necessary to enliven the business district irrespective of the retail mix.
+Retention of existing businesses is a priority; radio promotions on 102.3XLC and events such as the Farmers Market have been offered to support the existing business base; this has been especially important during the construction on the Railroad Bridge and Route 41/132 intersection.
+4 #3 Staff is working closely with the owners of key, large properties on East Grand where investment is likely - including notably the owners of the U-Haul and vacant motels, 3545-3575 Grand Avenue, and several north side strip centers.
+The Village's investment in landscaping has been well received by the community; Phase 2 was completed in 2019, and the few remaining "unplanted" areas will be filled in once the railroad bridge construction is complete.
+1 #4 East Grand Merchants / Residents Committee began meeting approximately quarterly in Spring 2017.
+Promotions included participation in the 2017-2019 Gurnee Days parades; a summer coupon flier; a frequent-shopper holiday promotion (\$1,000 "Grand" giveaway); and the Farmers & Artisans Market that was held monthly, July- October, in 2018 and 2019 but canceled in 2020 due to COVID; and two rounds (Summer/Fall) of WXLC radio promotions featuring East Grand businesses who opted in for a \$50 participation fee. #5 See #6 O #6 U-Haul is remodeling its existing building which now features interior, climate controlled self-storage units.
+It also purchased the two vacant motel properties and is repurposing them for pod storage.
+The owner of the retail center at 3545-3575 Grand Avenue in 2020 erected a new multi-tenant monument sign and has conceptual renderings for façade improvements should the return on investment warrant it.
 Village staff is coordinating with these owners to encourage property improvement.
 The ULI report completed in 2016 was clear that, with few exceptions, the rents in the East Grand area do not yet support new, ground-up construction; this remains the case.
-The ULI-TAP recommended (and a subgroup has subsequently affirmed) an emphasis on revitalizing the area with special events and promotion while encouraging property rehabilitation where possible. \bigcirc #7 Incentives for catalytic uses will be considered on a case-by-case basis.
+The ULI-TAP recommended (and a subgroup has subsequently affirmed) an emphasis on revitalizing the area with special events and promotion while encouraging property rehabilitation where possible.
+O #7 Incentives for catalytic uses will be considered on a case-by-case basis.

-Initiative #3.2: Provide solutions for improved pedestrian and bicyclist movement throughout the community.
+Initiative #3.2: Provide solutions for improved pedestrian and bicyclist provement throughout the community.

-Primary Department/Division: Community Development Engineering
+Primary Department/Division: Community Development/Engineering